Home / Wellness / Should you worry about sleepwalking? And how to stop it

 Sleepwalking can affect your ability to function.

-“People who sleepwalk tend to feel tired during the day and have trouble falling asleep,” Ahluwalia said.
+“People who sleepwalk tend to feel tired during the day and have trouble falling asleep,” Dr. MacDonald said.
 “They report higher rates of depression and anxiety than the general population.”

 It can be a safety risk for you and people you live with.
 Some sleepwalkers have fallen out of windows or down stairs, gotten hypothermia from walking outside in cold weather and unknowingly driven cars.
 Others have assaulted family members believing they were fighting off intruders.

-Your doctor may recommend certain steps to help you stop sleepwalking and keep you safe if you do it:
+Your doctor may recommend certain steps to help you stop sleepwalking and keep you safe if you do it including:

 • Improve sleep habits.
 Go to bed and wake up at the same time every day and get enough sleep.

 • Improve safety in your home.
-Locks doors and windows.
+Lock doors and windows.
 Remove or lock away dangerous items like weapons.

 • Practice stress management.